ZeroDayArcade/HTML5_DOM-Based-XSS/README.md

 This is a fictitious website and the games in the search results are not real.
 The game art used in this demo is from the good people at <a href="https://opengameart.org/">https://opengameart.org/</a>.

+For a more in-depth understanding of DOM-Based XSS attacks, see <a href="https://zerodayarcade.com/tutorials/dom-based-xss-attacks">this article</a> from zerodayarcade.com

 ## To test locally:
 Clone repo:
 ```